istiyaq5/t-s-bank-repo/TS-Bank-main/TS-Bank-main/README.md

-It's a simple dom banking calculator project using HTML, CSS and Javascript
+It's a simple dome banking calculator project using HTML, CSS and Javascript